imagekit-developer/imagekit-ruby/README.md

 ```

 ## Sample Application
-There are two sample apps:
+There are three sample apps:
 * Rails application using Carrierwave
 * Rails application using ActiveStorage
 * Plain ruby application